fireundubh/playwithfire/fallout4/mods/auto-loot/architecture.md

 ### What is filter customization?

-Filter customization exposes key decision points to the user through global variables.
-By changing these variables, users have control over the flow of the filter.
+Filter customization exposes key decision points in a filter script to the user through global variables.
+By changing these variables, users can control the flow of the script's execution.

 ### Creating a new filter